uktrade/fft/README.md

 You should now be able to access the application at http://localhost:8000/.

-If you want full admin access, you can elevate your by running:
+If you want full admin access, you can elevate your user by running:

 ```bash
 make elevate